NativeScript/docs-v7/ui-plugin.md

 The widget is already successfully visualized but it is in a very basic state - for example it does not reflect changes, coming from the Native side when the user interacts with the widget.
 In other words, the `value` property on the JavaScript side will not be updated after user interaction.

 ### Android
-The Android's general way of handling change notifications is via *Listeners* - in the current scenario this is the [OnValueChangeListener](http://developer.android.com/reference/android/widget/NumberPicker.OnValueChangeListener.html).You need to create a new interface implementation and register it on the native picker instance to receive updates coming from the Android world.
+The Android general way of handling change notifications is via *Listeners* - in the current scenario this is the [OnValueChangeListener](http://developer.android.com/reference/android/widget/NumberPicker.OnValueChangeListener.html).You need to create a new interface implementation and register it on the native picker instance to receive updates coming from the Android world.
 Because this implementation is instance-related, we want to put it in the `_createUI` method:

 ```javascript
 NumberPicker.prototype._createUI = function () {